 2 T honey

-4 cups Oregon blackberries, fresh or frozen
+4 cups Oregon blackberries, fresh, frozen or canned

 1 cup finely diced pear, peeled & cored